Forgot your username or password?

 212 807 1799

 AIGA, the professional association for design, is a 501(c)(3) nonprofit organization.
+Here is a copy of AIGA’s 501(c)(3) determination letter from the IRS.
+All charitable contributions to AIGA are tax deductible to the extent the tax code allows.
 To ensure year-end contributions meet the IRS tax-return deadline for the current year, receipt by AIGA must be no later than December 31.

 AIGA is and always will be only as strong as the commitment, energy and